ADVICE: Answer-Dependent Verbalized Confidence Estimation: ADVICE: Answer-Dependent Verbalized Confidence Estimation

 We adopt TriviaQA \cite{joshi-etal-2017-triviaqa} as our training dataset, which is an open-domain, free-form question answering benchmark.
-We begin by sampling 2,000 instances from the training split of the dataset.
+We begin by sampling 4,000 instances from the training split of the dataset.
 Subsequently, we retain only instances where the model generates the correct answer under greedy decoding.
-Since the goal of training is to guide the model to express assurance when generating correct answers and to report low confidence when producing incorrect ones, we prepare a pair consisting of a correct answer ($a_{\text{correct}}$) and an incorrect one ($a_{\text{wrong}}$) for each question $q$, forming a triplet $(q,a_{\text{correct}},a_{\text{wrong}})$.
+To encourage the model to express high confidence for correct answers and low confidence for incorrect ones, we construct, for each question $q$, a pair consisting of a correct answer ($a_{\text{correct}}$) and an incorrect answer ($a_{\text{wrong}}$), yielding a triplet $(q,a_{\text{correct}},a_{\text{wrong}})$.
 The incorrect answer ($a_{\text{wrong}}$) is randomly sampled from the model’s responses using stochastic decoding.
-Finally, as verbalized confidence can appear in various formats as described in \S\ref{sec:settings}, we construct three variants for each instance to train a model capable of fluently expressing confidence in multiple forms.
+Notably, stochastic decoding frequently yields hard negatives---answers that are semantically plausible and contextually relevant to the question but factually incorrect---encouraging the model to learn fine-grained distinctions.
+Finally, as verbalized confidence can appear in various formats as described in \S\ref{sec:settings}, we construct two variants for each instance to train a model capable of fluently expressing confidence in multiple forms.
+Examples of the triplets $(q,a_{\text{correct}},a_{\text{wrong}})$ are provided in Table \ref{tab:example_training_dataset}.